pds-technology/devkit-c/README.md

 *  DevKitGenerator: This is where the Devkit java classes can be found.
 *  DevkitTest: This is the folder containing the unit tests.
 *  DemoXML: This is folder that contains the generated sample xml files which support DevkitTest.
-*  EnergisticsAPIService: This is webservice API project.
+*  EnergisticsAPIService: This is the webservice API project.

 ##   Configuration.
 * App.Config: Contains the project's configuration mappings.